New Malden

-New Malden is an area in South West London, England.
-It is located within the Royal Borough of Kingston upon Thames and the London Borough of Merton, and is 9.4 mi from Charing Cross.
-Neighbouring localities include Kingston, Norbiton, Raynes Park, Surbiton, Tolworth, Wimbledon and Worcester Park.
-Prior to the creation of Greater London in 1965, New Malden was in the administrative county of Surrey.
+New Malden is a suburban area in southwest London, England.
+It is within the Royal Borough of Kingston upon Thames and the London Borough of Merton, and is 9.4 mi from Charing Cross.
+Neighbouring localities include Kingston, Kingston Vale, Roehampton, Norbiton, Raynes Park, Coombe, Tolworth, Motspur Park, Old Malden, and Worcester Park.
+Before the creation of Greater London in 1965, New Malden was in the administrative county of Surrey.

 History

 New Malden was established as a result of the arrival of the railway.
 What is now New Malden railway station was opened on 1 December 1846 on the main line from London Waterloo.

 Building started slowly in the area just to the north of the station, gathering pace in the late nineteenth and early twentieth centuries with two- and three-bedroom terraced houses.
 Further out towards Coombe Hill are larger detached and semi-detached houses built in the 1930s.
 The name of the road which leads up the hill to Coombe, Traps Lane, is thought to derive from a farm owned by a Mrs Trap.
 Following the opening of the Kingston bypass in 1927, the farms to its south were progressively developed for housing.